archanaheeralal77/OWASP-Top-10-Broken-Access-ControlA1/README.md

 <img width="796" alt="Screenshot 2023-09-04 at 6 57 42 PM" src="https://github.com/archanaheeralal77/OWASP-Top-10-Broken-Access-ControlA1/assets/127080874/b17d5243-debb-49ac-aec2-1455df2b671c">
 <img width="796" alt="Screenshot 2023-09-04 at 6 57 42 PM" src="https://github.com/archanaheeralal77/OWASP-Top-10-Broken-Access-ControlA1/assets/127080874/4c8d3b8f-d70e-4e35-82c3-976be91371b7">

+**Attacker can perform if there is weakness in Access Control**
+•	Unauthorized access to sensitive information
+•	Inappropriate creation or deletion of resources
+•	User impersonation
+•	Force browsing
+•	Privilege escalation
+•	Path traversal
+•	CSRF
+•	Exposure of WSDL File Containing Sensitive Information

 **How to Test?**

 To identify if the weakness is present or not we can perform below: